 Most wind energy is generated in wind farms.
 You can invest in wind farms alone or together with others.
 It might also be possible to place one or more wind turbines at your business premises.

-Wind turbine on your business premises
+Install a wind turbine at your business premises

 Do you want to place a windmill or turbine on your business premises?
 For example, a turbine of 10 to 30 metres can easily generate 30,000 kWh of electricity per year.
 There are also mini wind turbines, which you can place on the roof of your company building, for example.
 But that means you will not earn back your investment as quickly.
 The environmental benefit is also less.

-Use, store, or return power
+Use, store, or return energy

 You can use the electricity you generate with your wind turbine yourself and/or store it in a battery.
 You can also choose to supply the generated electricity to your energy supplier.
 They will then offset this against the energy you use.
 To supply energy you must register your wind turbine with your grid operator on Energieleveren.nl (in Dutch).
-Are you supplying more energy than you use?
-Then your supplier pays you a fee for the surplus.
-This is called the netting arrangement (salderingsregeling).
-This scheme only applies if you have a small consumer connection of a maximum of 3x80 amps.
-The scheme will run until 2023, after which it will be gradually phased out.
-Read more about netting and returning (in Dutch) on the website of the Netherlands Authority for Consumers & Markets.

 Environmental management permit or notification